aaronmansfield5/Speech-To-Text-AI/README.md

 6. Run the program using node app.js.

-7. The program will listen for audio input and respond to prompts starting with the word 'sapphire'.
+7. The program will listen for audio input and respond to prompts starting with the word 'alexa'; unless you change it within app.js, line 22.
 Speak a command to trigger a response.